I Wanna Get Next to You: Chart performance

-"I Wanna Get Next to You" became Rose Royce's second top 10 single on the US Billboard Hot 100, peaking at #10; it peaked at #3 on Billboard's Hot Soul Singles chart and at #9 on Billboard's Easy Listening chart.
-The song peaked at #10 on the Cashbox Top 100 Singles chart, spending two weeks in the top 10.
-The song's strongest showing was on Record World magazine's Top Singles Chart which had it peaking at #8 on May 7, 1977, and spending four weeks in the top 10.
+"I Wanna Get Next to You" became Rose Royce's second top 10 single on the US Billboard Hot 100, peaking at No. 10; it peaked at No. 3 on Billboards Hot Soul Singles chart and at No. 9 on Billboards Easy Listening chart.
+The song peaked at No. 10 on the Cashbox Top 100 Singles chart, spending two weeks in the top 10.
+The song's strongest showing was on Record World magazine's Top Singles Chart which had it peaking at No. 8 on May 7, 1977, and spending four weeks in the top 10.

-The song was also successful worldwide, becoming their second top 40 hit in the United Kingdom, peaking at #14 on the UK Singles Chart.
-Billboard's Hits of the World international listings showed "I Wanna Get Next to You" reaching #8 in New Zealand on July 3, 1977 while Rose Royce's first hit single "Car Wash" was still in the top 10.
+The song was also successful worldwide, becoming their second top 40 hit in the United Kingdom, peaking at No. 14 on the UK Singles Chart.
+Billboards Hits of the World international listings showed "I Wanna Get Next to You" reaching No. 8 in New Zealand on July 3, 1977 while Rose Royce's first hit single "Car Wash" was still in the top 10.